 Everything else is closed and has been taped off:

-- Buildings, the boardwalk, the Native Animal Enclosures, the Greenhouse, the Pavilion, the Gazebo, and the barn are closed.
+- Buildings, the boardwalk, the Native Animal enclosures, the Pavilion, the Gazebo, and the barn are closed.

 - Creek access is closed due to damage from storms and floods.